Updated February 4, 2020

 Purchasing the gift cards:

 Ok, so now you have your money saved up, or you just put it on credit.
 When you go to Target simply get the number of Disney gift cards you want and check out paying with your Target Red Card.
 That's it!
 The savings will automatically be deducted.
-If purchasing online there is a limit of 3 $50 gift cards per transaction.
-All you have to do is check out with 3 gift cards and then buy 3 more.
-Repeat until you have the desired amount.
+You can even use Target online or the app.

 How to pay for your trip with the gift cards: